 - Climb up and down stairs with speed and agility;

 - Perform tasks requiring dexterity and agility after running moderate distances;

 - See and recall visual details;

 - Hear and understand speech and radio transmissions;

 - Communicate clearly in person and via a police radio and/or phone;

 - Type and/or enter data on a keyboard;

 - Lift and carry up to 75 pounds;

 - Drive an automobile;

-A high school diploma or General Education Development (GED) certificate.
+At the time of appointment, applicants must possess a high school diploma or a General Education Development (GED) certificate.